ReDetection/voge-mirroring/README.md

 #### How things should work

-In the ideal world, there should be a link in the owner's manual, but having a QR code on the motorcycle instrument dashboard itself would also be nice.
+We would appreciate a link in the owner's manual, but having a QR code on the motorcycle instrument dashboard itself would also be nice.
 This way one can easily discover the needed software, open it up and have everything running.

 I assume, at the moment, this only works for the motorcycles sold in mainland China.
 So please fix that!
 Having navigation software (or screen mirroring) – is a very advanced feature, so this can be used as an advantage in the modern motorcycle market.
 Do not miss the chance while you still have the advantage!